-Another project that benefits both the Utility and helps to grow Saint John is the asset renewal project Lakewood Heights Sanitary System.
+Another project that benefits both the Utility and helps to grow Saint John is the asset renewal project relating to the Lakewood Heights Sanitary System.
 This project is geared towards asset renewal and environmental protection, while creating capacity on the system for growth initiatives without having to build new infrastructure - a best use of assets at the lowest possible cost.

 The budget also includes phase seventeen and eighteen of watermain cleaning and lining that will continue to extend the life of these assets while minimizing the need for investment by lining as opposed to replacing.
-There is also structural line of sewer line in both years and this will also extend the life of these assets.
+There is also the structural lining of sewers that are part of the proposed budget.
+In both (2020 and 2021) years sewer lining will be undertaken which will also extend the life of sewer assets while freeing up sewer capacity for growth and development.